Lloyd-lei/Michelson-Morley-Laser-Experiment-Report/README.md

 Theoretical physicist Hendrik Lorentz had proposed modifications to Galilean transformations to account for the null result.
 These ideas later inspired Einstein to propose special relativity, a theory that replaced Newtonian notions of absolute space and time with a unified spacetime framework in which the speed of light is constant for all observers.

+This is also how mordern astrophysicists fundamentally detect the gravitational waves in the universe!
+The most famous site should be LIGO.
+See more about LIGO at [Visit Here](https://www.ligo.caltech.edu/page/what-is-ligo)

 ### Modern Implementation of the 1887 Classic